by Eleanor Bors, Doctoral Student, Woods Hole Oceanographic Institution

-Now imagine yourself watching a live video feed of a deep-sea barnacle execute that very same ecological necessity – the search for food—1880 meters under the surface of Indonesian waters.
+Now imagine yourself watching a live video feed of a deep-sea barnacle execute that very same ecological necessity – the search for food – 1,880 meters under the surface of Indonesian waters.
 It could be a new species, never described before.
-As you watch, you toss another potato chip into your mouth, and at that same moment the barnacle snags another piece of plankton.
+As you watch, you toss another potato chip into your mouth, and at that same moment, the barnacle snags another piece of plankton.
 It’s an amazing feeling!
 Getting to experience that feeling via real-time telepresence is one of the personal highlights of involvement in this cruise.
 You, too, can view the deep-sea barnacles doing their thing in the video below.

 "Alright," you say, "we’ve seen the barnacle feed.
 So what?"
 What does it mean to discover these organisms on the ocean floor?
 This cruise is more than an educational opportunity for those involved.
 Ocean exploration benefits society as a whole.

 When thinking about conserving marine resources in an attempt to sustainably interact with ecosystems, marine scientists struggle with the concept of baselines.
 What does this mean?
-To accurately assess the health of an ecosystem or how a marine population is faring in the face of anthropogenic disturbance (eg. pollution, climate change, fishing, etc.), it is important to know what it was like before it experienced those disturbances.
-The problem is that all too often it’s impossible to get accurate baseline data.
-In the deep-sea, for example, we have little to no idea what much of the sea floor even looks like.
+To accurately assess the health of an ecosystem or how a marine population is faring in the face of anthropogenic disturbance (e.g., pollution, climate change, fishing, etc.), it is important to know what it was like before it experienced those disturbances.
+The problem is that all too often, it’s impossible to get accurate baseline data.
+In the deep sea, for example, we have little to no idea what much of the seafloor even looks like.

-I am starting this fall as a doctoral student with Dr. Timothy Shank in the MIT/WHOI Joint Program and I am interested in understanding human impacts on deep-water habitats so that significant or sensitive areas can be effectively protected.
+I am starting this fall as a doctoral student with Dr. Timothy Shank in the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program and I am interested in understanding human impacts on deepwater habitats so that significant or sensitive areas can be effectively protected.
 Exploring unknown regions is the critical and irreplaceable first step towards effective management measures.